Robert W. Munley: Life

 Munley was born in Archbald, Pennsylvania to William J. Munley, a state Representative, and Winifred Munley (née Clark).
 He attended St. Thomas College (now the University of Scranton) and worked for the Internal Revenue Service as a deputy collector from 1933 to 1938.

 When his father died suddenly from a stroke in 1938, Munley was elected to the Pennsylvania House of Representatives in 1939.
 He was re-elected to serve four more consecutive terms.
 After being re-elected to a fifth term, Munley suffered a heart attack and died at his home in Archbald, Pennsylvania.

 Following his death, his wife Marion L. Munley won a special election to become the first woman to represent Lackawanna County in the state house.

 Munley had two sons: James Martin Munley who served as a United States District Judge and Robert W. Munley Jr, a prominent truck accident attorney.

-Munley was a self-taught musician and a huge boxing fan.
+Munley was a self-taught musician and a boxing fan.
 He served for many years as a deputy boxing commissioner for the Pennsylvania Athletic Commission.